balderdashy/sails-docs/anatomy/tasks/tasks.md

 ### What tasks does Sails run automatically?

-Sails runs some of these tasks (the ones in the `tasks/register` folder) automatically when you run certain commands.
+Sails runs some of these tasks (certain ones in the `tasks/register/` folder) automatically when you run certain commands.

 ###### `sails lift`